akii1234/nql-bot/README.md

 # NQL Movie Chatbot 🎬

 A Natural Query Language (NQL) chatbot that allows users to query movie databases using natural language.
-Built with FastAPI, LangChain, and Streamlit.
+Built with FastAPI, LangChain, Model Context Protocol (MCP), and Streamlit.

 ## Features

 - **🎯 User-Friendly Setup**: No configuration files needed - just enter your name and API key
 - **🔐 Secure Session Management**: API keys are stored securely and automatically removed on logout
 - **🤖 Multiple AI Providers**: Choose between OpenAI GPT or Google Gemini 2.0 Flash
+- **🔌 MCP Integration**: Uses Model Context Protocol for direct database access
 - **💬 Natural Language Processing**: Ask questions about movies in plain English
 - **🗣️ Conversational Interface**: Say "hello", "hi", "what can you do?" for natural interactions
-- **🧠 Smart Query Parsing**: Uses LangChain to understand complex queries
-- **🎬 Comprehensive Movie Database**: Ratings, viewership, metadata, and more
+- **🧠 Dynamic Schema Detection**: Automatically adapts to your database structure
+- **🎬 Flexible Database Support**: Works with any movie database
 - **⚡ Real-time Results**: Fast API responses with query execution metrics
 - **🌐 Beautiful Web Interface**: Modern Streamlit frontend with chat history
 - **🔄 Session Persistence**: Your conversation continues until you logout